Written by Yvette M. Manard, MPH

 About Dr. Robert Pugach

 The Prostate Center of Excellence at Pacific Coast Urology Medical Center is the leading private practice in Southern California for diagnosis and treatment of prostate cancer.
-It is also the most experienced practice west of the Mississippi providing the non-invasive HIFU procedure for prostate cancer.
-If you would like to learn more, call 888.735.4336.
+It is also the most experienced practice in the Western United States providing the non-invasive HIFU procedure for prostate cancer.
+If you would like to learn more, call (844) 443-8362.

 This post was written by Western States HIFU